bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `Population some Location` <br />
 If a Population exists, it must have some describable Location.
+* `Population some populationCount` <br />
+If a Population exists, it must have some countable number of members.
 * `PublicWelfare subClassOf Population some Condition` <br />
 If a Population exists, it must have some description of its PublicWelfare.